informatics-lab/machine-learning-traffic-cams/README.md

 ## credentials.sh

-To do my way, complete the entire [credentials.sh](https://github.com/met-office-lab/machine-learning-traffic-cams/blob/master/credentials.sh) file: the region of your present AWS server, the name of an S3 bucket, the name of a DynamoDB table, the name of your present working csv file.
+To do my way, create and complete the entire __credentials.sh__ file: the region of your present AWS server, the name of an S3 bucket, the name of a DynamoDB table, the name of your present working csv file.

+Again, don't forget to run it.

 __ATTENTION:__